- Sleeps: 22 (16 + 6)

 Stairs from the entrance hall lead up to handsome landing/gallery on the:

 The Master Bedroom 1: forming part of The Provençal Suite.
 This is the largest and most luxurious suite enjoying stunning views to the hills.
-Attractive natural flagstone floors and magnificent original beams in this large room are the setting for a superb custom made, larger than superking four poster bed.
+Attractive natural flagstone floors and magnificent original beams in this large room are the setting for a superb custom made, larger than emperor four poster bed.

 Its Ensuite Bathroom 1: features a bath, walk in jetted shower, twin washbasins and a WC.
 Two large arched doorways lead out and down to the swimming pool.

 Bedroom 2: Forms part of The Mulberry Suite.
-Terracotta coloured walls contrast with antique furniture and light coloured flagstone floors and a magnificent 17th Century four poster double bed.
+Terracotta coloured walls contrast with antique furniture and light coloured flagstone floors and a magnificent 17th Century four poster kingsize bed.
 Views to the South side of the house, over Olive trees and the lake beyond.

 Ensuite Bathroom 2 with bath/shower, washbasin and WC.